Lay judge: Brazil

-In Brazil, the Law Nº 9.099/1995 created the "Juizados Especiais" (Special Petty Courts), with restricted jurisdiction to settle small claims (understood as those with a "lawsuit worth" lower than 40 times the country's minimum wage) and/or criminal misdemeanors (listed in the Executive Order Nº 3.688/1941).
+In Brazil, Law Nº 9.099/1995 created the "Juizados Especiais" (Special Petty Courts), with restricted jurisdiction to settle small claims (understood as those with a "lawsuit worth" lower than 40 times the country's minimum wage) and/or criminal misdemeanors (listed in the Executive Order Nº 3.688/1941).
 In this procedure, lay judges act under supervision of judges to preside over the court as well as to act as conciliators.
-Their decisions, called "pareceres", are submitted to the judge for homologation before it has any effects between the parties.
-According to the law, lay judges must be selected among lawyers with more than 2 years of experience.
+Their decisions, called "pareceres", are submitted to the judge for homologation before it has any effects on the parties.
+According to the law, lay judges must be selected among lawyers with more than 5 years of experience.

 Finland

 In Finland, two (previously and sometimes also today three) lay judges (lautamies, nominative pl. lautamiehet) are called in for serious or complicated cases in district courts, to accompany a professional, legally trained judge.
 The professional judge is the chair of the panel, but otherwise the judges have equal rights.
 The aim is to introduce their "common sense of justice" into the process.
 Simpler cases are handled by one or three professional judges, and all Appeals Court, Supreme Court and administrative court judges are necessarily professional.

 Lay judges are appointed by local municipal councils, in practice by negotiations between political parties, from among volunteers.
 Each municipality elects a number of lay judges depending on its size, with two as the minimum.
 The minimum qualifications are Finnish citizenship, full citizenship rights (a lay judge may not be a dependent or in bankruptcy), 25–64 years of age when elected, and general suitability for the position.
 Lay judges must resign at the age of 68 at the latest.
 Officials of the judicial, law enforcement or corrections authorities, such as prosecutors, attorneys, policemen, distrainers or customs officers, may not be elected as lay judges.

 New legislation (2009) has limited the role of lay judges.
 They are employed only in serious criminal cases, which comprised 6% of cases in 2013, while 29% of cases were handled in writing and 65% with a single professional judge.
-Almost all (>94%) cases concerning homicide, child molestation and vandalism are handled with lay judges.
+Almost all (>94%) cases concerning homicide, child molestation and sabotage are handled by lay judges.
 Formerly they always sat in, for instance, family law proceedings.
 On average, lay judges sit in session for 12 days a year, or 20 days at maximum.